How to put your recycling and non-recyclable waste out correctly

 • owner of the home

-What happens if I received a Warning Notice but have followed the rules since?
+What happens if I received a Warning Notice but have been following the rules since?

-If you are putting your recycling and waste out correctly, thank you.
+If you are and continue to put your recycling and non-recyclable waste out correctly, we will take no further action.

-What happens if I cause a similar offence after I have paid a Fixed Penalty Notice?
+What happens if I cause a similar offence after I have paid an FPN?

 Go to top